avernois/blog.crafting-labs.fr/_posts/2016-08-26-about-phone-calls.md

 But that's not the reason I'm not using it in my daily professional life.

-I'm a software developper and my job mainly consists in three kinds of activities:
+I'm a software developer and my job mainly consists in three kinds of activities:

 - writing software
 - learning things